 Classroom & Space Technology

-Information Technology designs, builds, documents, and supports the audio-visual and computing systems in campus classrooms, computer labs, event venues, and other spaces.
+BITS designs, builds, documents, and supports the audio-visual and computing systems in campus classrooms, computer labs, event venues, and other spaces.
 Most campus presentation and learning spaces are equipped with integrated audio-visual equipment.
-Visit our Confluence wiki for details on the technology in specific spaces.
+Visit the BITS Knowledge Base for detailed information and usage instructions on the technology in specific spaces.

 Beloit College uses the Google G Suite for email, calendaring, productivity, and collaboration.
 To login to G Suite, simply use the same username and password you use for other Beloit College networked resources, such as; the Portal, Moodle, and printing.